info443-wi22/project-1-fretws/README.md

 }
 ```

-And finally, there is that chain of getters used to get the data we need from the raw Json returned by Firebase.
+There is also that chain of getters used to get the data we need out of the raw Json returned by Firebase.
 This should be extracted into a well-named intermediate variable in order to better explain what that chain is doing and also make it more debuggable; it is difficult to access the value of the chain when it is immediately passed to `Gson().fromJson(...)`.

 ``` Kotlin
 internal fun formatAnnotationResult(resultsArray: JsonElement): AnnotateImageResponse {